kentwilliam95/WhackTheMole/README.md

 ![Output sample](Showcase/WhackMoleKids.gif)

 ## Whack a mole
-Create whack a mole game with Unity engine, and try to build it to both iOS and Android.
+Create a simple clicking game with Unity engine, and try to build it to both iOS and Android. inspired by cookie clicker and Arcade whack a mole

 ### Tools
 Unity 2021.3.16f1<br>